shuailongli/PyDictionary/README.md

 <h3>Text Speaking</h3>

 Started with command `speak` and followed by the text to speak.
-This command will play the audio of the following English text.
+This command will play the audio of the English text.

 **Syntax**
 ```